Newport Pop Festival

-The Newport Pop Festival, held in Costa Mesa, California, on August 3–4, 1968, was the first music concert ever to have more than 100,000 paid attendees.
+The Newport Pop Festival was a rock festival held in Costa Mesa, California, on August 3–4, 1968.
+It was the first music concert ever to have more than 100,000 paid attendees.
 Its sequel, billed as Newport 69, was held in Northridge, California, on June 20–22, 1969, and had a total attendance estimated at 200,000.

+Hundreds of people were injured in rioting outside Newport ’69.
+Due to $50,000 in damages done to neighborhood homes and businesses, an investigation was launched by the Los Angeles police commission.Outside the festival, teenagers threw bottles and rocks, and damaged property.
+An estimated 300 people were injured, some as young as 14.
+Fifteen police officials were injured, and about 75 rioters were arrested.